 But for us, we love the traditional ricotta and pea pastizzis!
 Plus, pastizzis are great at any time of day, whether that be for breakfast, lunch or dinner.
 And you may be thinking, who could have pastizzis all day?
 WE CAN, and we have.
 LOL!

-So, on ourtravels… we’ve been on a mission to find the best pastizzi in Malta.
+So, on ourtravels… we’ve been on a mission to find the ultimate Maltese pastizzi in Malta and Gozo.
 And, if you haven’t read our first blog post about the first batch of pastizzis we tried and tested… CLICK HERE to check it out.

 So in this blog, here’s another batch of pastizzis we tried and tested.
 Can Crystal Palace in Rabat hold onto it’s Number 1 position?
 Or will someone else claim the top spot?

 So, there’s one way to find out!
 Thus, we continue on the journey…